 Another important responsibility involves risk management.
-Efforts to implement workspace safety processes while and minimizing property damage is just as important.
-Logistics is immensely valuable as well; transporting and storing materials onsite is another important job.
+Efforts to implement workspace safety processes while minimizing property damage are just as important.
+Logistics is immensely valuable as well; transporting and storing materials on site is another important job.

 Construction managers also ensure full legal compliance, especially in special projects.
 The rising demand for sustainable materials and the different building codes in different states, cities, or regions require construction managers and their teams to do in-depth research and be legally compliant before, during, and after the project.

 And, Much More!

 Inventory is necessary and mitigation of on-site risks is legally mandated.
 Of course, managers also need to make sure that the construction is up to industry standards.

 Aftercare responsibilities are quite minimal.
 Getting a stable flow of clients may not be the primary duty of construction managers, but they play a big role in offering warranties that can be mandatory depending on the contract.
 Also, managers do customer service tasks.
 Institutional clients can ask them directly for help.